chai-nexus/chai_py/README.md

 set_auth('my_developer_uid', 'my_developer_key')
 ```

+You can generate a key and uid through the [Chai website](https://chai.ml/dev')

 ## Examples

-### Deploy your bot
+### Deploying a bot

-To upload and deploy your bot you first my package it by calling
+Once you have a bot ready to deploy you can packge it

 ```
 from chai_py import package, Metadata